 - an – jobs, opportunities and listings (£6 subscription to access)

-- Creative Choices - excellent careers advice, profiles and ideas
+- Creative and Cultural Skills- excellent careers advice, profiles and ideas

 From making classical instruments to contemporary jewellery, from stonemasonry to restoring tapestries, the world of craft careers is broad, but typified by individual skill, and hand-making techniques.
 For heritage-related craft skills there is currently a resurgence of career opportunities thanks to a programme from the Heritage Lottery Fund titled ‘Skills for the Future’, which centres upon making sure that traditional craft skillsets do not die out, by creating paid training opportunities for new members of the profession.